On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$: Likelihood mapping of parameter space

-The theoretical values of $\sigma(e^+e^-\to ZZ)$ and all the asymmetries are obtained using expressions given in Appendix B and shown in the second column of Tables \ref{tab:marginalised_stat_observables_zz_sm} and \ref{tab:marginalised_observables_zz_bsm} for bechmark points {\tt SM} and {\tt aTGC}, respectively.
+The theoretical values of $\sigma(e^+e^-\to ZZ)$ and all the asymmetries are obtained using expressions given in Appendix B and shown in the second column of Tables \ref{tab:marginalised_stat_observables_zz_sm} and \ref{tab:marginalised_observables_zz_bsm} for benchmark points {\tt SM} and {\tt aTGC}, respectively.
 The {\tt MadGraph5} simulated values for these observables are given in the third column of the two tables mentioned for two benchmark points.
 Using these simulated values as {\em pseudo data} we perform the likelihood mapping of the parameter space and obtain the posterior distributions for parameters and the observables.
-Last two columns of Tables \ref{tab:marginalised_stat_observables_zz_sm} and \ref{tab:marginalised_observables_zz_bsm} show the 68\% and 95\% Bayesian confidence interval (BCI) of the observables used.
-One naively expects 68\% BCI to roughly have same size as $1\sigma$ error in the {\em pseudo data}.
-However, we note that the 68\% BCI for all the asymmetries is much narrower than expected, for both the benchmark points.
-This can be understood from the fact that the cross-section provides the strongest limit on any parameter, as noticed in earlier section, thus limiting the range of values for the asymmetries.
-However, this must allow 68\% BCI of cross-section to match with the expectation.
-This indeed happens for the {\tt aTGC} case (Table~\ref{tab:marginalised_observables_zz_bsm}), but for the {\tt SM} case even the cross-section is narrowly constrained compared to naive expectation.
-The reason for this can be found in the dependence of the cross-section on parameters.
-For most of the parameter space, the cross-section is larger than the {\tt SM} prediction and only for a small range of parameter space it can be smaller.
+The last two columns of Tables \ref{tab:marginalised_stat_observables_zz_sm} and \ref{tab:marginalised_observables_zz_bsm} show the 68~\% and 95~\% Bayesian confidence interval (BCI) of the observables used.
+One naively expects 68~\% BCI to roughly have the same size as the $1\sigma$ error in the {\em pseudo data}.
+However, we note that the 68~\% BCI for all the asymmetries is much narrower than expected, for both benchmark points.
+This can be understood from the fact that the cross section provides the strongest limit on any parameter, as noticed in the earlier section, thus limiting the range of values for the asymmetries.
+However, this must allow 68~\% BCI of the cross section to match with the expectation.
+This indeed happens for the {\tt aTGC} case (Table~\ref{tab:marginalised_observables_zz_bsm}), but for the {\tt SM} case even the cross section is narrowly constrained compared to a naive expectation.
+The reason for this can be found in the dependence of the cross section on the parameters.
+For most of the parameter space, the cross section is larger than the {\tt SM} prediction and only for a small range of parameter space it can be smaller.
 This was already pointed out while discussing multi-valued sensitivity in Fig.~\ref{fig:one_parameter_sensitivity_zz}.
-We found the lowest possible value of cross-section to be $37.77$ fb obtained for $f_4^{\gamma,Z}\approx 0$, $f_5^\gamma \sim 2\times10^{-4}$ and $f_5^Z \sim 3.2\times10^{-3}$.
+We found the lowest possible value of the cross section to be $37.77$ fb, obtained for $f_4^{\gamma,Z}\approx 0$, $f_5^\gamma \sim 2\times10^{-4}$, and $f_5^Z \sim 3.2\times10^{-3}$.